Varicose Veins Treatment

 • Veins that appear with a dark purple color or blue color

-While at other times, they may cause some pain and other symptoms
+At other times, they may cause some pain and other symptoms, Include:

 • Aching and heaviness in the legs